ChrisGreene-Chuboe/stk-app-sql/.github/CLA.md

 I have read and agree to the Contributor License Agreement.
 ```

-This agreement covers all your contributions to stk-app-sql, both past and future.
+This agreement covers all your contributions to chuck-stack-core, both past and future.